neogeek23/Dominion-Strategy-Simulator/README.md

 # dominiongame

 This is a recreation of https://en.wikipedia.org/wiki/Dominion_(card_game).
 This is purposed to be able to try out new strategies against a big money bot.
 All inputs are console based and console prints are more like notes for testing as the user experience is intended to be web based.
-Special effects of special cards are assumed to known or present in a future user experience.
+Special effects of special cards are assumed to be known or present in a future user experience.
 The game is run through game.py and requires python 3 (will not work with python 2).

 Things done:
 1)  2nd Edition structure of game